 Getting ahead of criminal charges

-If you suspect you are being investigated for a crime or if you have recently learned of illegal activity in your workplace, contact a white collar crimes attorney to discuss your options.
+If you suspect you are being investigated for a crime or if you have recently learned of illegal activity in your workplace, contact a white collar crime attorney to discuss your options.
 Early intervention in white collar crimes cases, before charges are even filed can help to avoid charges, reduce charges, or otherwise help any potential case against you.
 Attorneys can conduct their own independent investigation to discover evidence that may be presented to the prosecutors to help the defendant.
 Agreements can often be reached without formal charges being filed, saving the defendant publicity and embarrassment while saving prosecutors the time and expense involved in bringing a case against the defendant.

 Incentives such as immunity, lighter sentences and convictions, and lesser fines may be exchanged for a defendant’s help in a criminal investigation.
 Whether you knowingly committed crimes, knew of crimes being committed by others, or discovered that crimes were committed after the fact, consulting with an attorney to get ahead of any case or charges against you can be extremely beneficial.